Curly hair can be a pain in the rear, especially when it comes to styling.

 I use my hair dance dry shampoo and leave in conditioning spray to help stretch my washday

 Traditional shampoos will pretty much sign a death warrant for your curls.
-Most shampoos contain sulfate which is what causes them to bubbles.
-Sulfates lift the hair cuticle and cause your hair to frizz.
+Most shampoos contain sulfate which is what causes them to bubble.
+Sulfates also lift the hair cuticle and cause your hair to frizz.

 Always cleanse curly hair with a gentle, sulfate-free cleanser or co-wash.